-Watergum requires all CTC members to follow their code of ethics with regards to cane toad euthanasia which requires cane toads to be euthanised in the most humane way currently recognised which is available to the general public – the cooling and freezing method.
+When euthanising cane toads at all life stages, Watergum recommends and encourages everyone to use the most humane way currently recognised which is available to the general public – the cooling and freezing method.

-Why does Watergum insist on the cooling and freezing method?
+Why does Watergum recommend the cooling and freezing method?

 - It is inhumane,

 ‘In the UOW trials, after being sprayed according to the manufacturers instructions, toads exhibited a range of behaviours consistent with distress.
 These included limbflicking, urination and blepharospasm and avoidance of the spray which included crawling and hopping movements and attempted burrowing in the corner of the container.
 After a few minutes some toads developed ataxia, and most stopped moving and lay with their chins down until death.
 The ventral skin also turned red and the average time to death was 19 minutes (range from 5 to 36 minutes).’

 - Method makes toads unsuitable for lure production.
 Toads killed with chemicals can not be used for lure production as we can not add chemicals to the waterway